imgreene/AnyTalk/README.md

 ## Usage

 1. **Quick Dictation**:
-   - Press the hotkey (⌘⌥ on macOS, Ctrl+Alt on Windows) anywhere to start dictation
+   - Press ⌘⌥ (Command+Option) anywhere to start dictation
    - Speak clearly into your microphone
    - Release the hotkey to stop and transcribe your speech
    - The transcribed text will be copied to your clipboard automatically